 Hydraulic fracturing is a long established process of creating fractures in rock formations to release the oil and natural gas trapped inside.
 This technique uses high water pressure and sand to crack a rock formation deep underground.
 By pumping this fluid into a drilled well, we are able to open up tiny fissures, up to several tenths of an inch wide, which then allow oil and natural gas trapped in tight rocks to flow back through our pipes and up to the surface.

 Hydraulic fracturing has been used to extract oil and natural gas for decades, having first been used in Kansas in 1947.
-Since then, over 2.5 million fracture treatments have taken place around the world and a majority of U.S. domestic production comes from hydraulically fractured wells.
+Since then, over 2.5 million fracture treatments have taken place around the world.
+A majority of U.S. domestic production comes from hydraulically fractured wells.

-These operations carried out by Bonanza Creek in the Wattenberg Field occur at depths greater than 6,000 feet below the surface and the Cotton Valley sands in Arkansas at depths between 6,500 and 9,000 feet below the surface.
-This process is usually performed at the start of the life of a well and the well can produce on for 30-50 years without needing further treatment.
+These operations carried out by Bonanza Creek in the Wattenberg Field occur at depths greater than 6,000 feet below the surface, and in the Cotton Valley sands in Arkansas at depths between 6,500 and 9,000 feet below the surface.
+This process is usually performed at the start of the life of a well, which can then produce for 30-50 years without needing further treatment.